Road-to-cloud-infra/AWS-S3-Static-Website-Hosting-using-Terraform/README.md

 🧩 HashiCorp Terraform: Enables syntax highlighting, autocompletion, and real-time formatting (terraform fmt) as you type.

-⚡ AWS Toolkit: (Optional) Provides integrated AWS resource management right from your sidebar.
+⚡ AWS Toolkit: Provides integrated AWS resource management right from your sidebar.

 -----------------------------------------------------------------------------------------------------------------------------------------------------